tonethar/IGME-230-GDD-2017-Fall/projects/capstone-project.md

 # Capstone Project - Web Portfolio
 ## Overview
+One thing that we hear again and again from employers is how essential it is for GDD students to have a portfolio of "passion projects" (or "side projects") to demonstrate that student's talent and passion for creating games/interactive experiences.
+The most common way to showcase such projects is on the web with descriptions of the project and your role, screenshots, demo videos, and if possible a web playableversin of the game.

 ## Description
 You will create a personal portfolio site to showcase your work to potential employers and/or customers.
 The site must include examples of your work, contact information, and your resume.
 The examples should include at least three different things you've created; those could be projects or exercises from this or other classes, or work you've done on your own.
 An effective portfolio will highlight your *best work*, and that work should correlates to your career goals.